Resume History: How Far Back Should a Resume Go?

 By understanding what employers look for in a work history and presenting your experiences effectively, you can position yourself as a desirable candidate with a track record of success.
 Use these insights to optimize your work history section and increase your chances of impressing potential employers.

 Don't let your resume hold you back from landing your dream job.
-Send your resume for a free resume review so that you can build a standout resume with a compelling work history that grabs employers' attention.
+Send your resume for a free resume review so that you can build a standout document with a compelling work history that grabs employers' attention.

 Recommended reading: